Articles of Incorporation and Rules

 (General Provisions)

-Article 1 These rules, based on Article 30 of the Articles of Incorporation, stipulate matters concerning the operation of the Board of Directors of The University of Tokyo Consumers Co-operative (hereinafter referred to as the "Co-operative").
+Article 1 This regulation, based on Article 30 of the Articles of Association, stipulates matters concerning the operation of the Board of Directors of the University of Tokyo Consumer Cooperative (hereinafter referred to as "the Cooperative").

 2. Any matters concerning the operation of the Board of Directors that are not provided for in laws, regulations, the Articles of Incorporation or these Rules shall be determined by the Board of Directors or by the Chairperson